Where: Train to Munich

 Phrase of the day: "Germany is weird."

 On Monday we got down to business.
 We took the train out to Sachenhausen, a former concentration camp.
 The cold, gloomy day reflected the mood permeating the camp.
 Sachenhausen is in Orianenburg, a suburb of Berlin.
 The weirdest thing was that people actually lived right next to the camp.
 As we walked through the surrounding stone wall, we could see children playing soccer.
 I can’t imagine that at all.
 The camp itself felt haunting and eerie.
 Seeing children have fun or a warm house with a garden seemed like a cruel reminder of what the Jews were missing while they were in Orianenburg.
 Children playing in sight of the infamous “Arbeit macht frei!”
 We walked around the camp and went into one of the museums they had set up.
 For me the most haunting part of it was seeing the showers in the barracks and the kitchen cellar.
-In the showers, they would pack people in as much as possible and often would hold people’s heads under water and sometimes even drown them.
-At the toilets, the frail and exhausted workers would often be trampled and consequentially be covered in excrement.
-Learning about this was horrifying now seeing these places in front of us and then trying to imagine people experiencing these things.

 We stayed there until the afternoon and then went back into the city.
 We went into the Guggenheim and looked at the modern art.
 We saw the Brandenburg Gate.
 We went to the German History Museum and looked around in there for over two hours.
 We then went to see the Berlin Wall Memorial.
 The stop for the Memorial is a ghost station.
 This means that during the separation of Berlin, these stations that were in East Berlin were forbidden from being used.
 They remained the same from 1961 when the wall went up until 1989 when the wall came down.
 The station has the original tile walls in the lovely putrid yellow color that the 1960’s loved with signs written in the stereotypical German font.
 I had listened to the Rick Steves Berlin City Guide and they had talked about the ghost stations so I was really excited to see one.
 We then went to the Wall Memorial and read about the history of the wall.
 It’s so strange to picture just a wall causing such a huge divide in a city and the way the people lived.
 Something like that seems archaic, but in reality, the wall fell in the year I was born.
 So I must be getting old.
 It didn’t even look like a big, powerful wall.
 So strange to think about it running through a city with so many differences on either side.
 We took a picture trying to escape to the other side.